AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Structure

 - 2hrs lecture + 2hrs tutorials per week
-- "C++" is just a tool, "game development" is theory
+- "C++" is just a tool, "game engine development" is theory
+- As a result, you will be able to understand / use any game engine
 - Unlike previous modules, this one covers low-level concepts and their high-level applications

 ---